chapel-lang/chapel/doc/rst/technotes/gpu.rst

   * If targeting NVIDIA GPUs, we require CUDA toolkit to be version 10.x or 11.x (inclusive).
 If using version 10.x you must set ``CHPL_RT_NUM_THREADS_PER_LOCALE=1``.
-In some cases versions as early as 7.x or at or above 12.x may work but we have not tested these.
+Versions as early as 7.x may work, although we have not tested this.

-  * If targeting AMD GPUs, we require a version of ROCM greater than 4.x.
+  * If targeting AMD GPUs, we require ROCM version 4.x; we suspect version 5.x will work as well although we have not tested so.

 GPU-Related Environment Variables